-Final Recommendation# 5
+ATRT2 Draft New Recommendations

 Increased transparency of GAC related activities

 5.1.
 The ATRT2 recommends that the Board work jointly with the GAC, through the BGRI, to consider a number of actions to make its deliberations more transparent and better understood to the ICANN community.
 Where appropriate, ICANN should provide the necessary resources to facilitate the implementation of specific activities in this regard.
 Examples of activities that GAC could consider to achieve to improve transparency and understanding include: